-- Has the child been taken away from his or her family? - Has the child been kept from having an education? - Has the child been made to work in a way that is dangerous or harmful to him or her? - Has the child been bought, sold, or traded by anyone? - Has the child been involved in armed conflict?
+- Has the child been taken away from their family? - Has the child been kept from having an education? - Has the child been made to work in a way that is dangerous or harmful to them? - Has the child been bought, sold, or traded by anyone? - Has the child been involved in armed conflict?

 Source: Burma Issues.
-Human Rights information Manual: Tools for Grassroots Action.
+Human Rights Information Manual: Tools for Grassroots Action.
 (1996).
 Bangkok, Thailand.